B1n4ryV3ct0r/Auto-Socializer/README.md

 - **Introduction Dialogue Option Added!**
  Now you can kick off any interaction with a powerful, polished introduction that sets the tone for your social escape.
-Whether you want to dazzle, charm, inspire, or piss off, the introduction dialogue has you covered.
+Whether you want to dazzle, charm, inspire, or piss off, the introduction dialogue option has you covered.

 ### Why does this matter?